nesta-242/NestaEDU/README.md

 - **Subject Specialization**: Math and Science tutoring with curriculum alignment
 - **Image Analysis**: Can analyze uploaded images and diagrams
 - **Mathematical Notation**: Clean, readable math formatting
+- **Voice Dictation**: Speak your questions using the device microphone for hands-free interaction

 ### Exam System
 - **AI-Generated Exams**: Creates custom exams based on subject and difficulty